dannycab/phy481msu/assignments/homework3.md

 #### 4. Cube with a hole

 What happens when you have problems were the symmetries are mixed?
 How do you tackle a problem with two different geometries?
 In this problem, you will explore how to deal with situations where they are two "competing" geometries for the problem.
+Sometimes you will need to bring two (or more!) aspects of your theoretical toolbox to bear on a problem.

 Consider a cube (edge length $a$) with a uniform charge distributed throughout its volume ($\rho$).
 We carve a spherical cavity out of it of radius $d$, such that the cavity is centered at the center of the cube.